PeteDio/Barcode/README.md

 ## Accessing the API
 * Once the application is running, you can access the API at the following URL: http://localhost:8080/

+For a detailed description of the available API endpoints and their usage, please refer to the [**API Endpoints**](./docs/api_endpoints.md) documentation.